-How To Style Denim For Festivals: From Jorts To Canadian Tuxedos
+4 Summer Festival Denim Outfits You Haven’t Tried Yet

 Festival Outfit Idea: Denim Jorts

-Yes, jorts are back — and they’re the ultimate swap for traditional cutoffs that ride up or cause thigh chafing.
+Yes, jorts are back — and they’re the ultimate swap for traditional cutoffs that ride up or cause chafing.
 The longer Bermuda length is perfect for long, sweaty festival days.

-For one look, I styled a light-wash Pilcro pair (with a casual shoe lace tie) with sheer butter-yellow layers and matching Guess sunglasses.
-The unexpected color still pops — especially when paired with shiny metallic sneakers.
+For one look, I styled a light-wash Pilcro pair (with a fun shoe lace drawstring) with sheer butter-yellow layers and matching Guess sunglasses.
+The unexpected color still pops, especially when paired with shiny metallic sneakers.

 I also played with white H&M jorts, styling them with a rainbow crochet top, patterned crossbody bag, and a printed headscarf for a colorful, seaside-ready vibe.
 Add a belly chain or bag charm hooked onto the belt loops for a creative twist.

-For one look, I styled a light-wash Pilcro pair (with a casual shoe lace tie) with sheer butter-yellow layers and matching Guess sunglasses.
-The unexpected color still pops — especially when paired with shiny metallic sneakers.
+For one look, I styled a light-wash Pilcro pair (with a fun shoe lace drawstring) with sheer butter-yellow layers and matching Guess sunglasses.
+The unexpected color still pops, especially when paired with shiny metallic sneakers.

 I also played with white H&M jorts, styling them with a rainbow crochet top, patterned crossbody bag, and a printed headscarf for a colorful, seaside-ready vibe.
 Add a belly chain or bag charm hooked onto the belt loops for a creative twist.